umasreeram/fraud-detection-page.github.io/README.md

 ## Missing Data

 All except 20 features have some missing values.
 We drop features where 90-100% of the values are missing.
 Since our dataset is so large and most of our features are masked, we decide to not pursue any complex data imputation techniques.
-For models that can't handle missing values such as logisitic regression, we fill NAs with 0.
+For models that can't handle missing values such as logistic regression, we fill NAs with 0s.
 For models that can handle missing values such as XGBoost, we experiment with leaving missing values as is and filling missing values with -999. -999 is well outside the range of typical values and we believe that the model will be able to distinguish these values as missing and ignore them.

 ## Multicollinearity

 Many of our features are derived from each other so our predictors are highly multicollinear.
 Because we want to extract feature importance from our models, we need to reduce multicollinearity.
 Since the Vxxx features are engineered features and not actual data, we drop one of every two highly correlated features (e.g. correlation > 0.75 or correlation < -0.75).
-We drop the feature with fewer number of unqiue values, the intuition being that the feature with greater number of unqiue values contains more "granular" data.
+We also drop the feature with fewer number of unqiue values, the intuition being that the feature with greater number of unqiue values contains more "granular" data.

-Although non-Vxxx features (features that are not the Vxxx features) are also multicolinear, we are slightly hesitant to drop them.
-The non-Vxxx features represent actual data that might be useful in distinguishing between fraud and not fraud.
+Although non-Vxxx features (features that are not the Vxxx features) are also multicolinear, we are hesitant to drop them.
+The non-Vxxx features represent actual data that might be useful in distinguishing between fraud and non-fraud.
 We experiment with two versions of the data, one with all non-Vxxx columns included and another with multicollinear non-Vxxx columns dropped.

 Figure 1: C features correlation matrix